 As a mentor to a child or youth in foster care, you have many opportunities to make an impact, develop a relationship with your mentee and talk with them about their interests and goals.
 As you build on your relationship, you can become a supportive, positive, trusted adult for your mentee.
 This relationship provides a unique opportunity to model normalcy for them using the time you spend together.
-Many children and youth in foster care do not get the same experiences as their peers, and yo foster care do not get the same experiences as their peers, and you can help bridge the gap.
+Many children and youth in foster care do not get the same experiences as their peers, and you can help bridge the gap.
 The goal is for your mentee to feel they can come to you with questions and concerns, as well as share their dreams and successes.